 Considerations Before Buying the Ability Hand

 As for how the hand stacks up against the competition, that’s difficult to say right now.
 Its focus on core grips, sensory feedback, and hand speed is intriguing.
-Sensory feedback, in particular, has the potential to make hand more intuitive than other myoelectric hands.
+Sensory feedback, in particular, has the potential to make it more intuitive to use than most other bionic hands.

-But we need more user feedback before we comment further on this and the subject of dexterity/control in general
+However, we need more user feedback before we comment further on this and the subject of dexterity/control in general.

 For a list of competitor devices, see All Bionic Hands.